An elementary proof of the homotopy invariance of stabilized configuration spaces: Generalized configuration spaces

 \section{Generalized configuration spaces}

 Recently, variants of configuration spaces that allow some points to coincide have been investigated.
 Petersen and Bokstedt-Minuz have done initial cohomology calculations in what they call ``generalized configuration spaces" \cite{bm} \cite{petersen}, and Hai has given some combinatorial descriptions of ``partial configuration spaces" \cite{hai}.
+Additionally, Vakil and Wood study unordered versions of generalized configuration spaces in \cite{vw}.

-In this section, we adapt our methods to study what we consider the most encompassing notion of a ``generalized configuration space".
-Notably, it encompasses all of the aforementioned cases.
+In this section, we adapt our methods to study these generalized configuration spaces.

-\begin{dfn} A diagonal like formula $D$ is a formula in $x_1,\dots,x_k$ consisting of the following three terms: equality, and, or.
+\begin{dfn} A diagonal like formula $D$ is a formula in $x_1,\dots,x_k$ consisting of the following three terms with arbitrary parenthesization: equality, and, or.
 We say it is equivariant with respect to $H \leq S_k$ if any solution $y_1,\dots,y_k$ (meaning an ordered tuple of elements from $\{x_1,\dots,x_k\}$) gives another solution when acted upon by $H$. \end{dfn}

-For example, the formula $x_1=\dots=x_k$ is a diagonal like formula.
+Here are several examples: the formula $x_1=\dots=x_k$ is a diagonal like formula.
 This corresponds to the classical diagonal.
-Similarly, the collection of $x_i=x_j$ for $i \neq j$ seperated by or's.
+Similarly, there is the collection of $x_i=x_j$ for $i \neq j$ separated by or's.
 This corresponds to the fat diagonal.
 These both are acted upon by $S_k$.
 Given an ordered partition $k_1 + \dots + k_l=k$, there is a diagonal like formula asserting that some $x_i=x_j$ for $i \neq j$, and $x_i$ and $x_j$ are in different blocks of the partition.
 This corresponds to the complement of the partial configuration spaces.
 This formula is acted upon by $S_{k_1} \times \dots \times S_{k_l}$.

 From now on, we fix $D$ and the symmetry group $H$.

 \begin{dfn} For a pointed space $W$, the generalized fat diagonal $\Delta^D(W^{\wedge k})$ of $W^{\wedge k}$ is the subspace of points satisfying the formula $D$.
 For an unpointed space $X$, let $\Delta^D(X^k)$ denote the subspace of $X^k$ satisfying the formula $D$. \end{dfn}